 I would recommend this project to just about anyone, but I would like to make a suggestion: you should pick a yarn you really like knitting with because you will be working on this project for a while.

 I love that the Firehouse Alley Cowl can be knit from only 2 skeins of fingering-weight yarn.
 I used Cloudborn Highland Fingering which has a generous 494 yards per skein.
 It has a lovely squish to it—despite being a fingering weight—and is stretchy enough to easily complete the p3 stitch within the lace chart.
-(Pro tip: It is currently on sale for $6.50 here.)
+(Check out more about this yarn here.)

 I’ve mentioned how fortunate I am to have in-house experts to teach me at work, but —you can learn from them, too.
 If you’re new to lace grafting or just need a refresher, check out Joni’s video grafting series, The Definitive Guide to Grafting.
 This video grafting guide is so informative and thorough that you’ll never need to buy another grafting reference.
 Joni covers grafting for many different stitches, including stockinette, reverse stockinette, garter stitch, ribbing, cables, and lace.